 For design review to be effective, it should be:

-More information about design review is available in the Design Review Guide and in a video outlining the benefits.
+More information about design review is available in the Western Australian Planning Commission (WAPC) Design Review Guide and in the following video.

-For more information on the State Design Review Panel, email Manager, State Design Review Panel or call 6551 9748.
+For more information on the State Design Review Panel, email email@example.com

 It is strongly recommended the initial design review occurs as early in the design process as possible (i.e. during the concept design stage) to ensure the proponent can apply the advice offered at a stage where the design is flexible enough to incorporate change without impacting on time and cost constraints.